abpoll/open/README.md

 Clone the repository into a local project directory.

 #### With Conda
-From the terminal in your local project directory, run `cd env` and then `conda env create -f environment.yml` or replace `conda` with `mamba`
+From the terminal in your local project directory, run `cd env` and then `conda env create -f environment.yml` or replace `conda` with `mamba`.

 #### With Pip
-1. From the terminal in your local project directory, run `conda env create -n open python=3.11.7` or replace "open" with the environment name of your choice.
+1. From the terminal in your local project directory, run `conda create -n open python=3.11.7` or replace `conda` with `mamba`.
 2. Activate the conda environment.
 3. Run `pip install -r requirements.txt`